 The Function of Spontaneous Conscious Metacognitive States, such as the Tip-of-the-Tongue State, Janet Metcalfe, Psychology, Columbia University

 Moderator: Joseph Levine, Philosophy, University of Massachusetts Amherst

 Knowledge and Belief Attribution, Jennifer Nagel, Philosophy, University of Toronto

 Moderator: Josh Armstrong, Philosophy, University of California, Los Angeles

 The above fees include the conference reception.

 The number of places available for open registration at this conference is limited.
-Preregistration is required between July 5 and August 31, 2017.
-Information on how to preregister will be posted here by July 1, 2017.
+Registration is required in advance between July 5 and September 7, 2017.
+To register, please complete and submit the online form at https://commerce.cashnet.com/NCSU_DOPRS.